Everest Base Camp Trek In November

 Since your dream is to stand at the foothills of mighty Everest, you have already expected of high altitude.
 This high-point trek will elevate you to a significant height of 5,364 m at the base camp.
 So, it is quite natural for trekkers to fall prey to altitude sickness.

-One can feel the symptoms of altitude sickness above 3000 m from sea level.
+One can feel the symptoms of altitude sickness above 3000 m above sea level.
 Additionally, in this trek, you need to cross 5000 m and spend most of your days above 3000 m.
 So, symptoms like headache, vomiting, insomnia, and shortness of breath might hit you during the trek.
-So, it is important for you to take the trek slowly and acclimatize properly to avoid altitude sickness.
+Therefore, you need to take the trek slowly and acclimate properly to avoid altitude sickness.

 Unpredictable Weather and Temperature

-Given our earlier emphasis on stable weather and mild temperatures during November, encountering difficult factors such as unpredictable weather and temperature might confuse you.
-But when you are near the high mountains, weather and temperature can be quite unpredictable, with temperatures fluctuating drastically.
+Given our earlier emphasis on stable weather and mild temperatures during November, encountering challenging factors such as unpredictable weather and temperature fluctuations may be confusing.
+But when you are near the high mountains, weather and temperature can be pretty unpredictable, with temperatures fluctuating drastically.

 Moreover, there will be slight snowfall during the latter part of November, making the trails slippery and causing harsh weather.
 Hence, proper clothing and equipment are necessary to complete the trek with ease.